chrisbolman/percolate-content-marketing-process/README.md

 Social proof and credibility is important, but our message should never be “we are so wonderful/established/massive, you should do business with us.”
 Our work must connect with each customer individually, communicating real benefits that matter to them or solving problems/needs they have.
 The worst thing we can do is describe product features in a way our audience doesn’t care about or understand.
 You cannot bore someone into a purchase.
 You can't really help someone if you don't identify with them and care about their challenge(s).

+Here's how we develop content and manage our marketing campaigns:

 ## Step 1 - Brief